Lorenz-127/THE-CONVERSIONATOR/README.md

 - All the great videos that are periodically posted by slack-bot in the various channels (**You're a legend!**).
 - Erik_4P_Lead for his advice and tips in early production process.
 [LinkedIn](https://www.linkedin.com/in/erikas-ramanauskas-full-stack-developer/) [GitHub](https://github.com/Erikas-Ramanauskas)
 - Tomáš_Kubánčik_Alumni_lead For additional advice on solving JavaScript bugs.
 [LinkedIn](https://www.linkedin.com/in/tomas-kubancik/) [GitHub](https://github.com/tomik-z-cech)
+- Daisy Mc Girr For additional sharing her wisdom in various community-coffee meetings.
+[LinkedIn](https://www.linkedin.com/in/daisy-mcgirr-4a3671173/) [GitHub](https://github.com/Dee-McG)

 ### Honourable mentions

 - I would like to thank my mentor Luke Buchanan, for great feedback and advice.
+[LinkedIn](https://www.linkedin.com/in/lukebuchanan67/)

 - Vernell for his valuable and patient advice and tips to find the right path for solution.
 [LinkedIn](https://www.linkedin.com/in/vernellclark/) [GitHub](https://github.com/VCGithubCode)